shanalishah/shanalishah/README.md

 ---

-## Areas of Focus

-- Applied Machine Learning and Deep Learning
-- Natural Language Processing and Computer Vision
-- Data Engineering, ETL Pipelines, and Feature Engineering
-- Business Intelligence and Data Visualization
-- Workflow Automation and Intelligent System Design
-- AI-Driven Product Development

----

 ## What I'm Up To

 - **Currently building** an AI-powered assessment tool for IELTS/PTE/TOEFL writing tasks - leveraging machine learning to deliver instant feedback.
 - **Learning** about Big Data technologies and Agentic AI frameworks to scale and operationalize intelligent solutions.
 - **Open to collaborating** on AI-driven solutions across industries - from education and healthcare to finance and beyond.
-- **Ask me about** machine learning, deep learning, and all things AI.
+- **Ask me about** LLM, machine learning, deep learning, and all things AI.
 Always happy to chat tech!

 ---